oliviawestmacottssw/SSW.Rules.Content/rules/do-you-name-web-pages-to-be-consistent-with-database-tables/rule.md

 ---

 In a database-driven page, it is important that the name of the page is based on the data that the page contains.
-For example, if a page shows client details and is based on the Client table, then the page should be called Client.aspx.​
+For example, if a page shows client details and is based on the Client table, then the page should be called Client.aspx.
 Other examples are:

 - a search page.
 This page [ssw/Kb/KBSearch.asp](https&#58;//www.ssw.com.au/ssw/KB/KBSearch.aspx) is for searching a table obviously called KB
 - a search results page.
 This page [ssw/KB/KBResult.aspx?searchOn=Words&searchFor=problem](https&#58;//www.ssw.com.au/ssw/KB/KBResult.aspx?searchOn=Words&amp;searchFor=problem) is returning the records for a table called KB
 - a detail page.
 This page is showing the detail record for a record in the table 'KB'